ethereum/execution-apis/src/engine/cancun.md

   - `executionPayload`: [`ExecutionPayloadV3`](#ExecutionPayloadV3)
   - `blockValue` : `QUANTITY`, 256 Bits - The expected value to be received by the `feeRecipient` in wei
   - `blobsBundle`: [`BlobsBundleV1`](#BlobsBundleV1) - Bundle with data corresponding to blob transactions included into `executionPayload`
+  - `shouldOverrideBuilder` : `BOOLEAN` - Suggestion from the execution layer to use this `executionPayload` instead of an externally provided one
 * error: code and message set in case an exception happens while getting the payload.

 #### Specification